lppedd/message-bus/README.md

 ```

 This automatically subscribes the `onCommand` method to `CommandTopic`,
-and unsubscribes it when the instance is garbage-collected.
+and unsubscribes it when the instance is garbage-collected, or when the
+instance is passed to `MessageBus.unsubscribeInstance`.

 ### Unsubscribing programmatically